Catilinarian conspiracy: Execution of the conspirators

 Calling the senate in order of seniority, (Note: In Cicero's day, speaking order started with the princeps senatus, then the consuls-elect, followed by the ex-consuls in an order set by the presiding consuls at the start of the year.
 Each grade of magistrates then followed: ex-praetors, praetors, and so descending.) the consuls-elect and ex-consuls all spoke in favour of the death penalty.
 But when Julius Caesar, who then was praetor-elect, was called, he proposed either life imprisonment or custody pending trial.
 Caesar's lenient position won many senators over to his side, although it too was illegal – life sentences not being permitted without trial – and impractical.
 Cicero purports he then interrupted proceedings to deliver a speech urging immediate action, (Note: The interrupting speech was the Fourth Catilinarian.
 Berry 2020 believes the speech as preserved to be fictitious: the speech is too long and contains anachronistic allusions to events.) but the tide did not turn towards execution until Cato the Younger spoke.

 Plutarch's summary indicates that Cato gave a passionate and forceful speech inveighing against Caesar personally and implying that Caesar was in league with the conspirators.
 Sallust's version has Cato rail against moral decline in the state and has him criticising the senators for failing to be strict and harsh like their ancestors.
 With the appeal that swift execution would cause defections among the Catilinarians and exaggerated claims that Catiline was to be upon them imminently, Cato's speech carried the day.
 With the senate ratifying Cicero's proposal to execute the conspirators without trial, Cicero had the sentences carried out, proclaiming at their conclusion, vixerunt (lit. 'they have lived').
 He was then hailed by his fellow senators as pater patriae ("father of the fatherland").

 Final defeat

 After the five prisoners were killed, support fell away from Catiline and his army.
 Some in Rome, such as the then-tribune Metellus Nepos, proposed transferring command from Antonius to Pompey, calling upon Pompey to save the state.
-Early the next year, near Pistoria, Catiline's remaining men, numbering at least three thousand, were engaged in battle by Antonius's forces.
+Early the next year, near Pistoria, Catiline's remaining men, numbering at least three thousand, met Antonius's forces in the battle of Pistoria.
 The now-proconsul claimed illness; with Marcus Petreius in actual command, the Catilinarian army was defeated, ending the crisis.
 Catiline was himself killed in the battle.
 Antonius was hailed as imperator for the victory.